Glossary

 Intelligent Retention Filter

 A Datadog default retention filter that is always active, keeping a representative proportion of traces, true high latency, and diverse error traces to help you monitor the health of your applications.
-It is not random, and so traces only retained by Intelligent Retention are not included in trace metrics.
+It ensures that you always see individual sample traces in any service and resource page.

 interactive application security testing (IAST)